-Data-driven and autonomous climate control in buildings:
+Data-driven micro-climate control in smart buildings:

 Nonlinear dynamics and structural instabilities for vibration energy harvesting:

 My doctoral work focuses on fundamental power limits and robustness issues in nonlinear vibratory energy harvesters (VEHs).
 I developed a general framework for calculation of these limits for arbitrary excitation and constraints .
 As a byproduct of this analysis, I characterized a universal, nonlinear optimal law (buy-low-sell-high strategy) that maximizes the harvested power and proposed practical implementation methods by employing intentional nonlinearities.
 This strategy is able to explain the high effectiveness of the extensively-studied bistable as well as other multi-stable harvesters.
 To address the robustness issues of VEHs, I proposed a new optimization philosophy for passive harvesters and a novel sliding mode controller for active variants that could successfully move the harvester to any desired attractor in the presence of uncertainties.
-More recently, I postulated the idea of using large-strain structural instabilities such as wrinkling for effective energy harvesting.
+Furthermore, I postulated the idea of using large-strain structural instabilities, such as, wrinkling for effective energy harvesting.